DmitriyAngve/lms-project/README.md

 - **MySQL**: Storing and managing data in a relational database.
 - **UploadThing**: Used for sending attachments as messages.
 - **Mux**: Providing video hosting, streaming, and transcoding services.
-- **Webhook**: Integrating external services and automating notifications and actions.
+- **Webhooks**: Integrating external services and automating notifications and actions.

   [Explore the Live Demo](https://lms-project-kohl.vercel.app/)